 The death of any baby in a hospital maternity unit touches all of us.
 The loss of a life before it has barely begun is always deeply saddening.
 When it involves serious failings in the provision of care – as it did in the case of Harry Richford – it’s not just heart-breaking, it’s a tragedy.

-It was clear that for some time the NHS had not provided all the people of East Kent with the high level of maternity care they need and deserve.
-We apologise from the bottom of our hearts to Harry’s parents, to the rest of his family and to other families for whom we have failed to provide optimum care.
+It was clear that for some time we had not provided all the people of East Kent with the high level of maternity care they need and deserve.
+We apologise from the bottom of our hearts to Harry’s parents, to the rest of his family and to other families we have failed.

 In February 2020 the government health minister, Nadine Dorries MP, announced that Dr Bill Kirkup would lead an independent review of maternity services in East Kent.
-We welcome this independent review and promise that we will do everything we can to support Dr Kirkup and his team.
+We welcome this independent review and we are doing everything we can to support Dr Kirkup and his team.

 We are determined that we will be open and transparent about the improvements we need to make to our maternity service and the progress we are making.